jimmyli97/human-essentials-wiki/Application-Overview.md

-This document is intended for general reference, but primarily for facilitating on-boarding of developers that are new to Diaperbase.
+This document is intended for general reference, but primarily for facilitating on-boarding of developers that are new to Human Essentials.
 Please feel free to contribute to this document, but bear in mind:

  - The purpose of this document is to provide a preliminary understanding of how this app functions
  - The audience is "Rails developers", so it's ok to use Rails jargon, but concepts related to diaperbanking may need to be explained